 \PAR{Numerical example} We consider a problem instance with $n=12$ and $m=3$.
 The entries of $A$ are chosen IID from a uniform distribution on $[-1,1]$.
 The matrix $A$ was then rescaled to have a maximum eigenvalue of 1.
 The entries of $B$ are chosen IID from a uniform distribution on $[-0.5,0.5]$.
 The process noise $c_t$ is normally distributed, with zero mean and covariance $0.4I$.
 The stage cost parameters are given by $Q=I$ and $R=I$, and the maximum input magnitude is $u^{\max}=0.4$.

 \PAR{Results} We carried out VGI for $40$ iterations, starting from the initial value function $V^1(x) = x^TQx$.
-We included the lower bound constraint $V\ge V^{\textrm{lb}}$ and symmetry constraint $p=0$ in the fitting step.
+We included the symmetry constraint $p=0$ in the fitting step.
 In each iteration, the fitting step was performed using $N=50$ fitting points, obtained by simulating the current policy.
 The damping coefficient was fixed to $\rho_k=0.5$.